Nonlocal and multipoint boundary value problems for linear evolution equations: The case : PDEs of second order

-In this expression, we should add analogous terms with $\hat q_0^r$ replaced by $-\hat{q}_\tau^r$.
-However, as we show in the next section, these terms are analytic and have sufficient decay inside $D_R^\pm$ to guarantee, using Cauchy's theorem, that they do not contribute to the integral representation of the solution.
+In this expression, $Z^\pm$ represents terms with $\hat q_0^r$ replaced by $-\hat{q}_\tau^r$.
+However, as we show in the next section, these terms are analytic and have sufficient decay inside $D_R^\pm$ to guarantee, using Jordan's lemma, that they do not contribute to the integral representation of the solution.
+It follows that, when the corresponding integral from equation~\eqref{eqn:q.implicit} is applied to both sides of one of equations~\eqref{eqn:DtoNMapSolution.n2}, the term involving $Z^\pm$ may be dropped and the equality remains true.